SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

+---
-# MSDS 6306 Case Study 2
+title: "MSDS 6306 Case Study 2"
-Nuoya Rezsonya & Steven Millett
+author: "Nuoya Rezsonya & Steven Millett"
-November 23, 2017
+date: "November 23, 2017"
+output:
+  html_document:
+      keep_md: true
+---

+### Introduction

+This report summarizes the statistical analysis, analysis results and analysis plots associated with the procrastination data set.

+The purpose of this report is to illustrate data processing and modelling method used in this analysis as well as inferences and conclusions one can draw from it.

+Project target is providing the analysis result to clients who want to get a preliminary understanding of how procrasination and life satisfaction scale are associated with the following factors:

+* Age

+* Gender

+* Children(having children or not and how many children)

+* Education Level

+* Work Status(full time or part time)

+* Annual Income

+* Occupation

+* Years of Experience

+* Community Size

+* Country of Residence(HDIs of Nations)

+* Marital Status

+Project report including:

+* Statistical analysis:

+	+ keep all pbservations where the participant is above 18

+	+ provide descriptive statistics on age, income, HDI and mean scores of decisional procrastination, procrastination behavior,generalized procrastination and life satisfactor

+	+ provide histograms of Age and mean score of generalized procrastination

+	+ provide tables of the number count of participants in the survey by gender, work status and occupation

+	+ provide table of the number count of participants in the survey per contry in descending order

+	+ provide how many people said they felt they were procrastinators and also said others thought they were procrastinators

+	+ provide a plot which displays top 15 nations in average generalized procrastination score

+	+ provide a plot which displays top 15 nations in average procrastination behavior score

+	+ find out the relationship between age and income

+	+ find out the relationship between life satisfaction score and HDI score

+	+ find out the relationship between life satisfaction score and HDI category

+* Conclusion and references from the statistical analysis

+* Output files(in csv format) can be found in the repository.

+### Analysis processes

-##Import of procrastination data
+#### Import of procrastination data

-#### Here we are importing the procrastination data that we got from the client and get the dimension of the data.This data set has 4262 rows and 61 columns.
+##### Importing the procrastination data that we got from the client and get the dimension of the data.This data set has 4262 rows and 61 columns.

 ```r